-It is not only trees and vegetation that bind carbon from the atmosphere.
-Huge quantities of carbon are naturally stored in rocks.
-Carbfix imitates and accelerates natural processes, in which carbon dioxide is dissolved in water and interacts with reactive rock formations to form stable minerals providing a permanent and safe carbon sink.
-Carbfix dissolves CO2 in water, injects it into the subsurface and turn it into stone in less than two years through proprietary technology.
-For the Carbfix technology to work, one needs three things: favourable rocks, water, and a source of carbon dioxide.
+Trees and vegetation are not the only form of carbon drawdown from the atmosphere.
+Vast quantities of carbon are naturally stored in rocks.
+Carbfix imitates and accelerates these natural processes, where carbon dioxide is dissolved in water and interacts with reactive rock formations, such as basalts, to form stable minerals providing a permanent and safe carbon sink.
+The Carbfix process captures and permanently removes CO2.
+The technology provides a complete carbon capture and injection solution, where CO2 dissolved in water – a sparkling water of sorts – is injected into the subsurface where it reacts with favorable rock formations to form solid carbonate minerals via natural processes in about 2 years.
+For the Carbfix technology to work, one needs to meet three requirements: favorable rocks, water, and a source of carbon dioxide.

 Carbonated water is acidic.
 The more carbon you can pack into water, the more acidic the fluid will become.
-Just like acid will burn your skin, Carbfix's carbonated water burns the rock underground forcing it to release elements such as calcium, magnesium and iron.
-In time, these elements will combine with the dissolved CO2 and form carbonates filling up the empty space in the basaltic rock underground.
+Carbfix's carbonated water reacts with rocks underground and releases available cations such as calcium, magnesium and iron into the water stream.
+Over time, these elements combine with the dissolved CO2 and form carbonates filling up the empty space (pores) within the rocks.
 The carbonates are stable for thousands of years and can thus be considered permanently stored.
-The timescale of this process initially surprised the scientists.
-In the CarbFix pilot project, it was determined that 95% of the injected CO2 mineralises within two years, much faster than previously thought.
+The timescale of this process initially surprised scientists.
+In the CarbFix pilot project, it was determined that at least 95% of the injected CO2 mineralizes within two years, much faster than previously thought.

-The injected carbonated water is both colder and heavier than the surrounding water in the geological formation and therefore has the tendency to sink deeper after it has been injected.
-This is in stark contrast with other more conventional methods of carbon capture and storage which depend on a layer of cap rock to cover pure liquid CO2 injected into deep formations and leakage poses a risk.
-Young basaltic rocks are very fractured and porous so that water seeps easily through the interconnected cracks and empty spaces underground.
+The injected carbonated water is denser than the surrounding water in the geological formation and therefore has the tendency to sink after it has been injected.
+This differs from more conventional methods of carbon capture and storage, which depend on cap rock to prevent possible leakage of gaseous CO2 injected into deep formations.
+Young basaltic rocks are highly fractured and porous such that water seeps easily through the interconnected cracks and empty spaces underground.

 Detailed description can also be found in our scientific papers.

-Dissolution of CO2 prior to or during injection ensures that chemical reactions between host rock and injected fluid begin to take place immediately after injection.
-The high reactivity and chemical composition of the basaltic host rock (up to 25% by weight of calcium, magnesium and iron that can combine with the injected CO2 to form stable carbonate minerals) play an even larger role in the efficiency of permanent mineral storage in basalts.
+Dissolution of CO2 prior to or during injection ensures that chemical reactions between the host rock and injected fluid take place immediately after injection.
+The high reactivity and chemical composition of the basaltic host rock (up to 25% of the weight of calcium, magnesium and iron) can combine with the injected CO2 to form stable carbonate minerals, efficiently and permanently storing emissions as minerals within basaltic rocks.

-Basaltic rocks are highly reactive and contain the metals needed for permanently immobilizing CO2 through the formation of carbonate minerals.
-They are often fractured and porous, containing storage space for the mineralized CO2.
+Basaltic rocks are highly reactive and contain the elements needed for permanently immobilising CO2 through the formation of carbonate minerals.
+They are often fractured and porous, containing storage space for the mineralised CO2.
 Furthermore, basalt is the most common rock type on the surface of Earth, covering ~5% of the continents and most of the oceanic floor.
 Check out our mineral storage atlas to see where it works.

-It has been estimated that the active rift zone in Iceland could store over 400 Gt CO2.
+It has been estimated that the active rift zone in Iceland could store over 400 Gt CO2 (400 billion tonnes CO2).
 The theoretical storage capacity of the ocean ridges is significantly larger than the estimated 18,500 Gt CO2 stemming from the burning of all fossil fuel carbon on Earth.
 The question remains, how much of this theoretical storage capacity is feasible to use for mineral storage of CO2.

 The pore space, chemical composition, and wide distribution of basalts makes it the perfect candidate to develop the Carbfix process.
-However, other reactive rocks such as andesites, peridotites, breccias and sedimentary formations containing calcium, magnesium and iron rich silicate minerals can also do the job.
-Studies on that subject are undertaken in Carbfix2 and the related GECO project.
+However, other reactive rocks such as andesites, peridotites, breccias and sedimentary formations containing calcium, magnesium and iron rich silicate minerals could also be suitable.
+Studies on the storage suitability of these rocks are mainly undertaken in the related GECO project.

-The mineralization of the injected gases is observed using tracers and by following geochemical signals, both of which are monitored by the sampling of fluids from wells in the vicinity of the injection point.
-Measured tracer concentration in monitoring wells and mass balance calculations enable evaluation of CO2 mineralization.
+The mineralization of the injected gases has been proven and is observed using tracers and by following geochemical signals, both of which are monitored by the sampling of fluids from wells in the vicinity of the injection point.
+Known amounts of tracers and known amounts of CO2 are injected into the injection well.
+Measured tracer concentration and chemical composition in monitoring wells enable the evaluation of CO2 mineralization through mass balance calculations.
 The mineralization has also been quantified using different isotopes.